xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2026] Welcome Zhenyue and Yuan to join my group as PhD students!

-[07/2026] A candidate has been awarded an **University of Exeter - Paris-Saclay PhD scholarship** and will join my group in October this year.

 [06/2026] Our paper "[MultiTaskVIF: Segmentation-oriented visible and infrared image fusion via multi-task learning](https://arxiv.org/abs/2505.06665)" has been accepted by **IEEE Transactions on Image Processing**.
 Congratulations to Zixian!

 [06/2026] I was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as  **<span style="color: red;">PI</span>**.